-- a) After registration, shareholders/proxies at Meeting Venue are advised to proceed to Banyan Room (Ground Floor) to redeem your breakfast pack on the same day. - Breakfast will be served from 7.00 a.m. to 11.30 a.m. - Shareholders/proxies at the Meeting Venue will be given breakfast coupon and gift voucher upon successful registration in the following manner: - (i Attending as shareholder - One (1) breakfast coupon and one (1) gift voucher - Attending as shareholder and also as proxy irrespective of the number of shareholders represented - One (1) breakfast coupon and two (2) gift vouchers - number of shareholders represented - iii) Attending as proxy irrespective of the One (1) breakfast coupon and one (1) gift voucher - d) Gift vouchers will be provided to shareholders/proxies who participate the meeting virtually and whose addresses, as recorded in the Record of Depositors, are in Malaysia.
-We regret to inform that due to geographical restrictions, shareholders/proxies residing outside of Malaysia are not eligible for this gift voucher. - No food or beverages are allowed in the Grand Ballroom.
-Meals can be consumed at the dining areas located on the Ground Floor and LG2 of SDCC. - In the event that your breakfast coupon is lost or misplaced, no replacement will be provided.
+- a) After registration, shareholders/proxies at Meeting Venue are advised to proceed to Banyan Room (Ground Floor) to redeem your breakfast pack on the same day. - b) Breakfast will be served from 7.00 a.m. to 11.30 a.m. - c) Shareholders/proxies at the Meeting Venue will be given breakfast coupon and gift voucher upon successful registration in the following manner: - i) Attending as shareholder One (1) breakfast coupon and one (1) gift voucher - ii) Attending as shareholder and also as One (1) breakfast coupon and two (2) gift vouchers proxy irrespective of the number of shareholders represented - iii) Attending as proxy irrespective of the One (1) breakfast coupon and one (1) gift voucher number of shareholders represented - d) Gift vouchers will be provided to shareholders/proxies who participate the meeting virtually and whose addresses, as recorded in the Record of Depositors, are in Malaysia.
+We regret to inform that due to geographical restrictions, shareholders/proxies residing outside of Malaysia are not eligible for this gift voucher. - e) No food or beverages are allowed in the Grand Ballroom.
+Meals can be consumed at the dining areas located on the Ground Floor and LG2 of SDCC. - f) In the event that your breakfast coupon is lost or misplaced, no replacement will be provided.